Dark matter from primordial black holes would hold charge: Charge accretion from the surrounding plasma

 After recombination of electrons and protons at $z\sim1100$, there are essentially no free charges to continue the evolution of the PBH charge by accretion.
-This situation changes at the redshift of reionization by the UV emission of the first stars, but the resulting plasma is of much lower density and temperature than at early epochs.
+This situation changes at reionization by the UV emission of the first stars, but the resulting plasma is of much lower density and temperature than at early epochs.
 However, the collapsed structures dominated by dark matter in the late Universe heat baryons up to the virial temperature, which can reach temperatures in excess of $10^7$K, for instance, in galaxy clusters \cite{Voit}.

 We propose a simple model for the rate of charge accretion of BHs within the environment of virialised dark matter haloes by assuming that electrons and Hydrogen nuclei are in thermal equilibrium at the virial temperature of haloes.
 We remind the reader that PBHs constitute extremely cold dark matter that allow the formation of virialised dark matter haloes of masses of a few orders of magnitude higher than that of the highest mass PBH.
-A first approximation for the resulting rates of charge accretion can be obtained by adopting an overdensity $\delta_c$ of virialised structures of $\delta_c=200 \rho_c$, where $\rho_c$ is the critical density of the Universe, and neglecting the presence of accretion discs in haloes.
+A first approximation for the resulting rates of charge accretion can be obtained by adopting an overdensity $\delta_c$ of virialised structures of $\delta_c=200 \rho_c$, where $\rho_c$ is the critical density of the Universe, and neglecting the presence of accretion discs in PBHs.

 It is possible to take a heuristic approach to estimate the average charge of the population of PBHs in haloes.
-We will concentrate first in the case when at most, a PBH will acquire a charge of $Q=e$ within a Hubble time; this choice will be justified shortly.
-The rate of accretion by PBHs of mass $M$ reads \cite{longair1998galaxy},
+We will concentrate first in the case when at most, a PBH will acquire a charge of $Q=e$ within a Hubble time via diffusion, from its surrounding plasma; this choice will be justified shortly.
+Assuming the cross-section for neutral PBH charge accretion as the geometrical one at the innermost stable circular orbit, $\sigma_{\rm PBH}=\pi (1.4 r_+)^2$, with $r_+$ the radius of the exterior horizon of the RN metric, namely